-Alieu Kosiah was a commander of a Mandingo-based faction of the United Liberation Movement of Liberia for Democracy (ULIMO) between 1993 and 1995 in Liberia.
-ULIMO, which entered Western Liberia in 1991, fought against the National Patriotic Front lead by Charles Taylor during the first Liberian civil war.
-The group managed to gain control over several areas of the region, including Lofa county.
+Alieu Kosiah was a commander of a faction of the United Liberation Movement of Liberia for Democracy (ULIMO) between 1993 and 1995.
+The ULIMO, which operated in Western Liberia since 1991, fought against the National Patriotic Front led by Charles Taylor during the First Liberian Civil War.
+The group managed to gain control over certain areas in the region, including Lofa county.

-While Kosiah served as commander, mass atrocities were committed by ULIMO fighters.
-Reportedly, Kosiah directed and participated in the commission of systematic killings, rapes and forced labour of civilians in the Lofa county.
+While Kosiah served as commander of the ULIMO, mass atrocities were committed by the ULIMO fighters.
+Kosiah allegedly directed and participated in the commission of systematic killings, rapes and forced labour of civilians in the Lofa county.

-In 2014, a group of seven people living in Liberia alerted the Swiss Prosecutor of Kosiah’s alleged crimes, and filed a complaint against him.
-In August 2014, the Swiss Prosecution decided to open an investigation against Kosiah.
+In 2014, seven persons living in Liberia, assisted by the NGO Civitas Maxima, alerted the Swiss Attorney General of Kosiah’s alleged crimes and filed a complaint against him.
+In August 2014, the Swiss Attorney General decided to open an investigation against Kosiah.